codersclub/BugsBuddy/readme.txt

+BugsBuddy MultiLingual by Valery Votintsev.
-BugsBuddy is a simple Bugtracker writting in PHP with the use of AJAX.
+BugsBuddy is a simple Bugtracker written in PHP with the use of AJAX.
 It also supports browsers without javascript.

-http://sourceforge.net/projects/bugsbuddy/

-Brought to you by: Willem Meints

-29.06.2006
+Original BugsBuddy written by Willem Meints 29.06.2006: http://sourceforge.net/projects/bugsbuddy/